 We are building up our seed supply and adding new and tested varieties at our seed growing sites each year.
 In a relatively short period you could reach your acre size capacity and have an abundant supply of seed beyond what you need to maintain your kenaf growing operation.

 You may still have some unanswered questions that need to be addressed before moving forward and getting the right-seed.
 If so we can meet on the phone and I can make the time to answer your questions.
 I am usually available 7 days a week at different times of the day.
 Please give me at least one day advance notice and be sure to pick a time in my time zone (EST).
-Please allow at least one hour of interuption free time that works for you.
-Schedule your free consultation by filling out the form below.
+Please allow at least one hour of interruption free time that works for you.
+Schedule your free consultation by sending an email to Bob

 Here in the good ole USA we need to have kenaf grown for seed supply for a number reasons.

 One reason is there is not enough kenaf seed supply in the world (only 700,000 tons) to supply our commercial corn, soy and cotton farmers in the U.S. as a rotational cash crop.
-My estimate of 600,000 acres of kenaf seed supply is needed before we start offering it as a rotational cash crop to these farmers.
+My estimate of 600,000 acres of kenaf seed supply is needed to reach 11% of the acres in the US as a rotational cash crop to these farmers.

 All kenaf grown in the U.S. as far as I know and at this time, comes from imported seed and extra seed is not available from current U.S. growers.
 I believe this is where we need to start so we have a growing supply of seed we can depend on.

 Another is market control.
 How many opportunities will we miss out on if we cannot meet the quantity requirements of manufacturers and processors for fiber/wood?